talgoldfus/codeProject/codeChallenge/README.md

-promises issues,
-current user not always being recognized when new board is being created

-double click on sign up is a promises issue, creates user twice, model authAction

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).